seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 </p>

 <p>
-We need to define the function we will use to evaluate the performance.
-This function will generate 1000 new episodes using the new policy and evaluate the performance by calculating the expected discounted return ($\gamma = 0.9$).
-We also define the keyword arguments to pass to this function in each trial.
+One of the remaining parameters of the plot generator is <code class="highlight">perf_eval_fn</code>, a function that will be used to evaluate the performance in each trial.
+In general, this function is completely up to the user to define.
+During each trial, this function is called after the Seldonian algorithm has been run and only if the safety test passed for that trial.
+The <code class='highlight'>kwargs</code> passed to this function will always consist of the <code class="highlight">model</code> object from the current trial and the <code class='highlight'>hyperparameter_and_setting_dict</code>.
+There is also the option to pass additional keyword arguments to this function via the <code class='highlight'>perf_eval_kwargs</code> parameter.
+In our case, we will define this function to generate 1000 episodes using the policy obtained by running the Seldonian algorithm and calculate the expected discounted return ($\gamma = 0.9$).
+The only additional argument we need to provide is how many episodes to run.
+This function uses the same <code class='highlight'>run_trial</code> function that we used when generating the original dataset.
+We set the agent's weights to the weights that were trained by the Seldonian algorithm so that the data are generated using the new policy obtained by the Seldonian algorithm.

 {% highlight python %}
-    def perf_eval_fn(model,**kwargs):
+    def generate_episodes_and_calc_J(**kwargs):
-        """ Calculate the expected return of the sum of discounted rewards by generating episodes
+        """ Calculate the expected discounted return

-        :param model: The RL_model object containing
-            the environment and agent
+        by generating episodes

         :return: episodes, J, where episodes is the list of generated ground truth episodes and J is the expected discounted return
         :rtype: (List(Episode),float)
         """
+        # Get trained model weights from running the Seldonian algo
+        model = kwargs['model']
+        new_params = model.policy.get_params()

+        # create env and agent
+        hyperparameter_and_setting_dict = kwargs['hyperparameter_and_setting_dict']
-        agent = model.agent
+        agent = create_agent(hyperparameter_and_setting_dict)
-        env = model.env
+        env = create_env(hyperparameter_and_setting_dict)

-        num_episodes = kwargs['n_episodes']
+        # set agent's weights to the trained model weights
+        agent.set_new_params(new_params)

         # generate episodes
+        num_episodes = kwargs['n_episodes_for_eval']
         episodes = run_trial_given_agent_and_env(
-            agent=agent,
-            env=env,
-            num_episodes=num_episodes)
+            agent=agent,env=env,num_episodes=num_episodes)

         # Calculate J, the discounted sum of rewards
         returns = np.array([weighted_sum_gamma(ep.rewards,env.gamma) for ep in episodes]) J = np.mean(returns)
         return episodes,J
-    perf_eval_kwargs = {'n_episodes':n_episodes_for_eval}
+    perf_eval_kwargs = {'n_episodes_for_eval':n_episodes_for_eval}
 {% endhighlight python %}
 </p>

 <p>
-We also need to define a <code class='highlight'>hyperparameter_and_setting_dict</code> as we did in the <code>createSpec.py</code> script above.
-This is required for generating the datasets that we will use in each of the 20 trials.
-Each of these needs to have 1000 episodes.
+Next, we need to define the <code class='highlight'>hyperparameter_and_setting_dict</code> as we did in the <code>createSpec.py</code> script above.
+This is required for generating the datasets that we will use in each of the 20 trials, as well as for generating the data in the function we defined to evaluate the performance.
+Note that in this case the number of episodes that we use for generating the trial datasets and the number of episodes that we use for evaluating the performance are the same.
+This does not need to be the case, as we can pass a different value for <code class="highlight">n_episodes_for_eval</code> via <code class="highlight">perf_eval_kwargs</code> if we wanted to.

 {% highlight python %}
     hyperparameter_and_setting_dict = {}